romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the consequences of a user's membership in a GitHub organization or instance?
+Q: What are the consequences of a user's membership in a GitHub organization or instance?
 <details><summary>Show the answer</summary><p>

 - **The user gains access to private repositories within the organization based on their assigned permissions**